Grammar - Elementary

 A big tree.

 There are complex rules that determine adjective order.
-At this level, it is enough to understand the following.
+The most important things to remember are:

 A large green tree.